 - Eat dinner (& breakfast) round the campfire.
 A cushion will do as the 'fire', but if you want to get crafty, arrange painted loo roll 'logs' arranged around a battery-operated 'candle'.
-Fabric or felt versions are very now: why not make your own, or splash out on this epic felt number with marshmallows.
+Fabric or felt versions are very now: why not make your own.

 - Look for ‘wild animals’ (their stuffed toys that you've hidden round the house)

 - Use a torch to make shadow puppets